WillianMR/AI-ANN-activities/README.md

-# AI-ANN-activities

-Here's a draft for a README file for your GitHub repository:

----

 # Academic Notebooks and Python Code Solutions

 Welcome to the repository for practical solutions and exercises related to courses in **Artificial Intelligence (AI)**, **Artificial Neural Networks (ANNs)**, and **Pattern Recognition**.
 This repository contains Jupyter notebooks and Python scripts developed as part of my Master's program at the [Federal Institute of Espírito Santo](https://www.ifes.edu.br/), specifically focusing on advanced AI topics.